History

 30 years after I have talked to Carlos Santana and he made that unforgettable statement, this site was registered.
 I`m curious how it will develop and what its future will look like.
 Will my idea and the faith in it excite others and make the rounds large-scale?

 P.S.: It is obvious of course that just imitating the views of the creatives presented here cannot lead to similar/successful results despite the too-often quoted aphorism "good artists copy, great artists steal".
 Everything still depends on the individual personality and their talent/ability.
 But the contributions here at least give extraordinary insights into the way the creators think and see things.
-Therefor it should guarantee inspiration and help, because according to renowned German weekly newspaper Die Zeit: „Creativity is considered THE key competence of the 21st century“!
+Therefor it should guarantee inspiration and help, because according to the renowned German weekly newspaper Die Zeit: „Creativity - one of the most important skills of the 21st century“!

 Cover